OpensourceICTSolutions/zabbix-mysql-partitioning-perl/README.md

 #5 For ZBX7.0 a new table was added (history_bin).
 As such, for older version we can comment the line that partitions this table.

+#6 Important note, big changes made in version 7.1.0.
+Entire logic for MySQL/MariaDB has been altered to allow for perl-DBD-* compatibility.
+Logic regarding backwards compatibility has changed as well.

 Make sure to uncomment the correct lines (see blog post), the default is setup for MySQL 5.6 or MariaDB and Zabbix version higher than 7.0.

 Also, see common issues at the bottom of the blog post.